Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Proof of Theorem

 Since from each solution $\bm{x}^*$ of the $\mathsf{Perturbed \ DLP_l-G}$, we can find a corresponding discounted solution $\bm{x}^* / (1+\frac{ \cmax \sqrt{3KT\log{T}}}{\Bmin})$ that is feasible to the $\mathsf{DLP_l-G}$.
 This suggests that $\mathsf{J}^\mathsf{Perturbed}_l \leq \DLPG_l \cdot (1+\frac{\cmax \sqrt{3KT\log{T}}}{\Bmin})$, because DLP-G is a maximization problem.

-Next we define an instance-dependent gap between the maximum objective value of $\mathsf{DLP_l}$, and the objective value of DLP-G. Let $\Delta = (\DLPG - \max_{l \in [K]} \DLPG_l) / \DLPG$ be such an instance-dependent gap normalized by $\DLPG$.
+Next we define an instance-dependent gap between the maximum objective value of $\mathsf{DLP_l-G}$, and the objective value of DLP-G. Let $\Delta = (\DLPG - \max_{l \in [K]} \DLPG_l) / \DLPG$ be such an instance-dependent gap normalized by $\DLPG$.

-Putting everything together, we obtain the following result: conditional on event $E$ that happens with probability at least $1 - \frac{4}{T^3}$, for any policy $\pi$ (satisfying the requirements of Lemma \ref{lem:WorstCaseLP}) and any possible realization of $(y_1,\dots,y_K)$, the total collected reward is upper bounded by
+Putting everything together, we obtain the following result: conditional on event $E$ that happens with probability at least $1 - \frac{4}{T^3}$, for any policy $\pi$ satisfying the requirements of Lemma \ref{lem:WorstCaseLP} (that selects some family of actions for no more than $\zeta T / (d+1)$ times) and any possible realization of $(y_1,\dots,y_K)$, the total collected reward is upper bounded by